Boulevard Tree Planting

 Saskatoon is currently experiencing an outbreak of cottony ash psyllid (CAP), an invasive insect that impacts black and mancana ash trees.
 In 2018, the City removed approximately 1,600 ash trees from boulevards and parks.
 An additional 2,900 trees will be removed in 2019 and 2020.
 At this time the City is considering the resources required for tree replacements and developing a process to manage replacement planting for trees removed as a result of CAP.
 Please refer to the Cottony Ash Psyllid Response Plan webpage for CAP-related tree and stumping removal schedules and replacement planting information.

 Urban Forestry is responsible for planting and maintaining all City-owned trees, including boulevard trees.
-A boulevard is public land adjacent to private property, such as the strip of lawn located between the curb and sidewalk.
+A boulevard is public land adjacent to private property, such as centre medians, the strip of lawn located between the curb and sidewalk, and the easement at the edge of your property that houses underground utilities and other infrastructure.

 What you can expect from us

 - All tree planting requests will be reviewed and assigned to a Forestry Technician within two business days.
-A Forestry Technician will schedule a site inspection to determine if there is an appropriate planting site.
+A Forestry Technician will schedule a site inspection to determine if there is an appropriate planting site based on the guidelines noted below.
 Inspections are done between May and October in the order in which the requests are received.

 - A notice will be left at your residence or business at the time of inspection advising whether or not a suitable planting site has been identified.
 If there is an appropriate planting site, a green stake will be placed on the boulevard to mark the area where the tree will be planted and the notice will include the species selected.
 If there are no underground utility conflicts your request will be placed in a planting queue to be completed by the end of October.